 The muscle weakness and skin problems linked with dermatomyositis can cause a number of problems.
 Some common complications are:

-There’s no cure for dermatomyositis, but your symptoms can be treated.
+There’s no cure for dermatomyositis for most people, but your symptoms can be treated.
 Your doctor will create a treatment plan for you that will help you manage your symptoms.